-Post-doctoral fellowships and graduate student opportunities are available in the areas of building energy and smart energy systems, renewable energy and power systems, transportation, infrastructure and asset management, policy development and energy step code, and building automation.
+Post-doctoral fellowships are available in the areas of building energy and smart energy systems, renewable energy and power systems, transportation, infrastructure and asset management, policy development and energy step code, and building automation.

 Sustainable future for industries & communities through research and innovation.

 Providing scientific evidence-based solutions to urban planning and regional development issues which affect local governments and community developers is one of the key research efforts by the Life Cycle Management Laboratory.
 During the past years, the work carried out in this area in the LCM Laboratory expanded to different directions such as urban density planning, transportations planning, development or sustainable residential neighbourhoods, regional growth planning, as well as infrastructure and systems management for municipalities.
 Our unique expertise in life cycle thinking-based decision making and risk assessment helps in developing strong and successful partnerships with various local governments, regulatory bodies, and other industrial entities in delivering robust and enduring solutions to the contemporary urban development problems.
 Our goal is to support Canadian communities in achieving sustainable and secure growth strategies, and to provide them the tools which enable self-sufficiency in terms of technical expertise in the long run.Read More